 Of the net proceeds of this offering and the sale of the private placement warrants, only approximately \$2,200,000 will be available to us initially outside the trust account to fund our working capital requirements.
 We believe that, upon the closing of this offering, the funds available to us outside of the trust account, together with funds available from loans from our sponsor, the A Anchor Investors, its or their affiliates or members of our management team will be sufficient to allow us to operate for at least the twenty-four (24) months following the closing of this offering; however, we cannot assure you that our estimate is accurate, and our sponsor, the A Anchor Investors, its or their affiliates or members of our management team are under no obligation to advance funds to us in such circumstances.
-Of the funds available to us, we expect to use a portion of the funds available to us to pay fees to consultants to assist us with our search for a target businesse.
-We could also use a portion of the funds as a down payment or to fund a "no-shop" provision (a provision in letters of intent designed to keep target businesses from "shopping" around for transactions with other companies or investors on terms more favorable to such target businesses) with respect to a particular proposed business and were subsequently required to forfeit such funds (whether as a result of our breach or otherwise), we might not have sufficient funds to continue searching for, or conduct due diligence with respect to, a target business.
+Of the funds available to us, we expect to use a portion of the funds available to us to pay fees to consultants to assist us with our search for a target business.
+We could also use a portion of the funds as a down payment or to fund a "no-shop" provision (a provision in letters of intent designed to keep target businesses from "shopping" around for transactions with other companies or investors on terms more favorable to such target businesses) with respect to a particular proposed business combination, although we do not have any current intention to do so.
+If we entered into a letter of intent where we paid for the right to receive exclusivity from a target business and were subsequently required to forfeit such funds (whether as a result of our breach or otherwise), we might not have sufficient funds to continue searching for, or conduct due diligence with respect to, a target business.